Show and Prove

 Show and Prove is the debut studio album by American rapper Wiz Khalifa.
 It was released on September 5, 2006, by Rostrum Records.
 Recording sessions took place from 2005 to 2006, with the production primarily provided from I.D.
 Labs, alongside other record producers from Nesia Beatz and The Resource; as well as guest appearances from Kev da Hustla and Johnny Juliano, among others.

 The album was promoted by a lead single, "Pittsburgh Sound".
 Upon its release, the album received critical acclaim.
 To date, the album sold 10,000 copies in the United States.

+Recording

+Khalifa recorded the album in 2005, until 2006 when he announced the album as Show and Improve, he later shortly announced the album short for Show and Prove.

 Singles

 The album was promoted by a lead single, called "Pittsburgh Sound".
 The track was produced by The Resource.